nuuday/nuuday-android-bdc/README.md

 ![](design/design_screenshot.png)

+The sample uses both a composable application, activity and fragment to illustrate the use of behaviors.

 ## I have a component that needs to become behavior driven, but is not in the library?
 If you implement the IBehaviorDrivenComponent interface (IBehaviorDrivenFragment for example), you can hook any native component into a behavior driven architecture.

-This way you can start reusing behaviors across DialogFragments, Fragments or other Native toplevel components.
+This way you can start reusing behaviors beyond just Fragments, DialogFragments and well into other Native toplevel components.

 License
 -------